cdupui/reservation-alerts/README.md

  - Set reservations permission

-To list all reservation on tenant, we'll use new Microsoft.Capacity scope read only permissions see [documentation](https://link)
+To list all reservation, we'll use new `Reservations Reader` permission, it gives read-only access to reservations in current Azure Active Directory tenant (directory) see [View/Manage Reservations documentation](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/view-reservations#assign-a-reservation-reader-role-at-the-tenant-level)

-Pre-requisites get Reservations Reader elevated priviliege for Automation Account Managed Identity To be run with elevated privileges See [Azure AD documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin)
+To set this permission, you need to be connected as a Global Admin with elevated priviliege See [Azure AD documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin)

+Theis Powershell commands will set `Reservations Reader` permission:
 ```console
 New-AzRoleAssignment -Scope "/providers/Microsoft.Capacity" -PrincipalId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx" -RoleDefinitionName "Reservations Reader"
 ```